travischamness/ex09-complexnumbers/README.md

 ### Submitting the code for this project

-At the bottom of CLion there should be a view tab labeled **Version Control**.
+First, right click on the project name, then select `Git -> Commit Directory...`.
-Select this tab at the bottom of the screen.
-You should see a tab called **Local Changes**.
+Make sure only the files you want to push are selected, `main.cc` `player.cc`, `human.cc` (or whatever you called them) and `balrog.h`, `cyberdemon.h`, `elf.h`, &
-Under **Unversion Files** you should have two files: `helloworld.cc` and `helloworld.h`.
+`player.h` (along with any others you created).
+Then uncheck `Perform code analysis` and `Check TODO`.
+It's OK to leave them checked, but committing will take longer.
+Leave `Run git hooks` checked.
+Put a message in `Commit Message` and then press the **Commit** button.
+If anything goes wrong check the _Version Control_ view in the lower left corner and select the _Console_ tab.

-Select these files and right-click on them.
-In the drop-down menu select **Add to VCS**.
-Next, right-click on these files again, which should now be under **Default** and select **Commit**.
-Add the appropriate commit message and click **OK**.
-Finally, right click on the committed files, select `Git -> Repository -> Push...`.
+Finally, right click on the project name, then select `Git -> Repository -> Push...`.
 Follow the onscreen directions and press **OK**.
 This step will run the tests again, check that everything is OK and then submit them to the cloud to have the tests run for grading.

-If you do not understand these directions, or wish to do them on the command line rather than in CLion, then read these [directions](https://github.com/sbcc-cs140-fall2018/HowToSubmitEveryProject).
+If you do not understand these directions, or wish to do them on the command line rather than in CLion, then read these [directions](https://github.com/sbcc-cs140-fall2018/Course-Information/wiki/How-to-Turn-In-Every-Project).